flatcar-archive/flatcar-docs/docs/reference/supply-chain.md

 7. a compromised package or image repository
 8. injection / use of a compromised package or image

-To counter these threads, SLSA defines [requirements](https://slsa.dev/spec/v0.1/requirements) for sources, builds, and provenance, as well as common (overall) requirements.
+To counter these threats, SLSA defines [requirements](https://slsa.dev/spec/v0.1/requirements) for sources, builds, and provenance, as well as common (overall) requirements.
 This section will summarise the requirements and relate the SLSA levels of Flatcar's implementation.

 |                SLSA requirement                   | SLSA level 1 | SLSA level 2 | SLSA level 3 | SLSA level 4 | Flatcar meets |